Configure Single Workflow Line

 Adding a Conference Call

-Note: Accounts with a single phone number can only add one conference call per unique Workflow.
+Accounts with a single phone number can only add one conference call per workflow.

 Adding a Pager Notification